About the High School Journalism Competition & Workshops

 The competitive portion of this annual event is designed to provide high school students the opportunity to put their journalistic skills to the test.
 Students compete in advertising, broadcast news, critical review writing, opinion (editorial) writing, feature layout and design (yearbook), feature writing, newspaper layout and design, news writing, photojournalism, public relations and sports writing.

 This single round of competition is judged by our award-winning and nationally recognized faculty.
-Submission deadline is Friday, Feb.
-13, 2015.
+Submission deadline for 2017 will be announced soon!

 What Are the Workshops?

-The College of Media hosts the workshop portion of the event on WVU’s Downtown Campus in Morgantown on Friday, April 10, 2015.
+The College of Media hosts the workshop portion of the event on WVU’s Downtown Campus in Morgantown each spring.
 The one-day workshops allow participants to:

 - Work one-on-one with nationally recognized and award-winning faculty and communications professionals.